 The bill amends Chapter 45-53 of the General Laws by introducing a new section, 45-53-17, which links education aid to a community's success in achieving low- and moderate-income housing goals.
 Effective January 1, 2026, communities will have a five-year period to meet a target of 10% of year-round housing units or 15% in certain urban areas as low- and moderate-income housing.
 If a community exceeds these goals, their education aid will increase in a percentage amount equal to the percentage by which they surpass the minimum requirements.
-The statewide planning program within the department of administration will certify the percentage and amount of low- and moderate-income housing in each municipality annually.
+The bill also requires the statewide planning program to certify the percentage and amount of low- and moderate-income housing in each municipality annually.

-Additionally, the bill modifies Section 16-7.2-3 of the General Laws, establishing a foundation education aid formula that incorporates the new indexing to low- and moderate-income housing levels.
-The provisions ensure that the calculation of education aid will consider a community's housing achievements after determining the yearly aid amount.
-This act aims to incentivize communities to enhance their low- and moderate-income housing stock, thereby impacting their education funding positively.
-The act is set to take effect on January 1, 2026.
+Additionally, the bill amends Section 16-7.2-3 of the General Laws, establishing that the calculation of permanent foundation education aid will incorporate the new indexing to low- and moderate-income housing levels.
+This means that the education aid amount will be adjusted based on the community's housing achievements after the initial aid amount is determined.
+The act is set to take effect on January 1, 2026, with the aim of incentivizing communities to enhance their low- and moderate-income housing stock while aligning education funding with these housing goals.

 Statutes affected: 6003: 16-7.2-3